whiteraven29/accesoriesapp/SUPABASE_SETUP.md

 # Supabase Setup Guide

-This guide will help you set up Supabase for your React Native Expo application.
+This guide will help you set up Supabase for your React Native Expo application with user authentication.

 ## 1. Create a Supabase Project